DrkSephy/git-api/README.md

 This requires the following data:

 * Given a repository, return the number of commits made by each contributor.
 [Done]
 * Given a repository, return the number of comments made by each contributor on all issues.
 * Given a repository, return the number of pull requests made by each contributor.
 * Given a repository, return the number of lines of code made by each contributor.
 [Done]
 * Given a repository, return the number of comments made by each contributor for all pull requests.
+[Done]
 * Given a repository, return the number of comments made by each contributor for all commits.
 [Done?]
 * Given a repository, return the number of issues opened by each contributor.
 * Given a repository, return the number of issues closed by each contributor.